-Meantime, at a distance of thirteen hundred million light years from Earth (give or take a bit), two black holes collided.
+Meantime, at a distance of thirteen hundred million light years from Earth, give or take a bit, two black holes collided.
 This converted some matter into energy, in the form of a gravitational wave.
 Now, when you convert matter into energy, you get a lot of energy.
 The exchange rate is huge.
-The atomic bomb that destroyed the city of Hiroshima produced as much energy as 16 thousand tons of exploding TNT, by converting into energy less matter than the mass of a butterfly.
+The atomic bomb that destroyed the city of Hiroshima in 1945 produced as much energy as 16 thousand tons of exploding TNT, by converting into energy about as much matter as the mass of a butterfly.
 But when the two black holes collided, the matter converted into energy was not the mass of a butterfly.
 It was a million times the mass of the Earth.
-For a fiftieth of a second, the collision radiated fifty times more power than the combined power of all the suns in the observable universe.
+For a fiftieth of a second, the collision radiated fifty times more power than the combined power of the four hundred thousand million million million suns in the observable universe.

 The gravitational wave spread out in all directions at the speed of light.
 Since then it has been spreading out at the speed of light for some thirteen hundred million years, thinning as it does so.
 Meanwhile, here on earth, plants evolved, and animals evolved, and the dinosaurs came and went, and humans appeared.
 And still the gravitational wave spread out.